-Standard I D Standard Text Edgenuity Lesson Name Range of Reading and Level of Text Complexity RI.8.10.
-By the end of the year, read and comprehend literary nonfiction at the high end of the grades 6-8 text complexity band independently and proficiently.
-Introduction to Heroism and American Heroe Elizabeth Cady Stanton's Early Influences Cause and Effect in The Great Fire Themes in The Great Fire Lives of Commitment: Narrative of the Life of Frederick Douglass Making Inferences in Narrative of the Life of Frederick Douglass We Shall Not Be Moved: Monitoring Comprehension Setting Goals: Evaluating a Speech by Randy Pausch Central Ideas in The Building of Manhattan Viewpoint and Inferences in Anne Frank Remembered Audio Report: Remembering Miep Gies Descriptive Word Choice in "Fish Cheeks" The Promise of America: Different Genres' Approaches to the Same Topic Description and Author's Purpose in Travels with Charley Out of Many, One: Rhetoric in The Gettysburg Address and "O Captain!
+Standard ID Standard Text Edgenuity Lesson Name Range of Reading and Level of Text Complexity RI.8.10 By the end of the year, read and comprehend literary nonfiction at the high end of the grades 6-8 text complexity band independently and proficiently.
+Introduction to Heroism and American Heroes (George Washington, Spymaster) Elizabeth Cady Stanton's Early Influences Cause and Effect in The Great Fire Lives of Commitment: Narrative of the Life of Frederick Douglass Making Inferences in Narrative of the Life of Frederick Douglass Cause and Effect in Narrative of the Life of Frederick Douglass We Shall Not Be Moved: Monitoring Comprehension Making Inferences in a Text about the Iditaroo Setting Goals: Evaluating a Speech by Randy Pausch Central Ideas in The Building of Manhattan Cause and Effect in The Evolution of Useful Things Viewpoint and Inferences in Anne Frank Remembered Audio Report Remembering Miep Gies Descriptive Word Choice in "Fish Cheeks" The Promise of America: Different Genres' Approaches to the Same Topic Description and Author's Purpose in Travels with Charley Connections and Predictions in Woody Guthrie's Biography Out of Many, One: Rhetoric in The Gettysburg Address and "O Captain!
 My Captain!"
-Combining Sources to Understand the Life of Abraham Lincoln Emotional Appeal in Years of Dust Rhetoric in Dr. King's "The American Dream" Comparing Argument Techniques in Two Speeches
+Rhetoric in Dr. King's "The American Dream"